sarabaftab/sarabaftab/README.md

 💻 Passionate about Web Development and Machine Learning.

-📖 Learning JavaScript and Next.js.
+📖 Learning Swift and React.js.

 🌟 Looking for cool web development projects to work on.